-We participate in a variety of campus initiatives that assess health attitudes and behaviors, create opportunities for healthy choices, and support a culture that values health.
+We participate in a variety of campus initiatives that assess health behaviors and needs, create opportunities for healthy choices, and support a culture that values health.

 The Carnegie Mellon University Healthy Campus Committee serves as the leader for developing plans to improve the entire campus community’s health through policy recommendations, evidence-based practice and collaborations throughout the campus.